 There may be times when an employer will need to address issues relating to unsatisfactory conduct by employees.
 In these circumstances, the employer's policies and procedures relating to conduct and discipline should be followed.
-These must, as a minimum follow the steps in the Acas Code of Practice on disciplinary and grievance procedures ('the Acas Code') a copy of which can be found here.
+These must, as a minimum, follow the steps in the Acas Code of Practice on disciplinary and grievance procedures ('the Acas Code') a copy of which can be found here.
 Where there are no such written policies the Acas Code should be followed.

-Issues concerning absence can be complex.
+Issues concerning conduct can be complex.
 Whilst this information contains general guidance it is not a substitute for legal advice.
 Please call the helpline for further information.
-Some of the forms referred to in this guidance are available in the document centre.